myersw12/mii_vhdl_example/README.md

 # mii_vhdl_example

 VHDL implementation of MII transceiver.
 This is in the form of a Xilinx Vivado Project.
+The target for this porject is the Lattice iCE5LP4K FPGA.
+I'm using Vivado for design and testing as I prefer it to the Lattice toolchain.

 ## Description